2.3 Sharing information with family members about other adults and the risk they may pose

 2.3.1

-Working Together 2018 states that “practitioners should be alert to sharing important information about any adults with whom that child has contact, which may impact the child’s safety or welfare.”
+Working Together 2023 states that “Practitioners should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children. …….
+Sharing information about any adults with whom that child has contact, which may impact the child’s safety or welfare, is also critical.

 2.3.2